 The number of people who planned to shop online on Cyber Monday 2012.

 Pieces of mail the U.S. Postal Service expected to deliver between Thanksgiving and Christmas 2012.

 The number of holiday stamps the U.S. Postal Service has available this year.

 The busiest mailing day of the holiday season.

 The number of letters, cards and packages processed on the busiest day during the holidays.

 The number of years the U.S. Postal Service has been delivering holiday packages and cards.

 The time it takes the average mall to decorate for the holiday season.

 The most frequently played holiday song in shopping malls last year.

-The day Santa arrives at most malls listen to children's lists and to give out candy canes, coloring books and lollipops.
+The day Santa arrives this year at most malls to listen to children's wishes and to give out candy canes, coloring books and lollipops.